 Peach:

 Bacterial Spot: Copper formulations should be used starting at petal fall to suppress bacterial spot.
 Generally we recommend starting at 0.5 ozs metallic copper and gradually lowering the rate as the season progresses.
 The rate applied will depend on the formulation.
 Dr. Lalancette published a chart listing common copper formulations and rates for peach and nectarine applications.
 Avoid combining copper with captan especially if it has been overcast for several days.
 Also avoid acidic spray solutions when applying copper.
 Dr. Lalancette has published a handy guide for copper applications in early covers.
 Antibiotics containing oxytetracycline may also be used and may offer slightly more residual activity during long wetting periods.
-During bloom this year we have observed spring cankers appearing in susceptible varieties, which means inoculum is present if conditions are favorable for infection.
+We have observed bacterial leaf spot symptoms in orchards in southern and northern counties.

 Insecticide Type | |||